awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

      + **S3 One Zone\_IA** – Store your infrequently accessed object data a single Availability Zone\.

        For more information, see [Storage Classes](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro) in the *Amazon Simple Storage Service Developer Guide*\.
-   + For **Object metadata**, choose the metadata you want to use:
+   + For **Object metadata**, choose the metadata that you want to use:
      + Choose **Guess MIME type** to enable guessing of the MIME type for uploaded objects based on file extensions\.
-     + Choose **Give bucket owner full control** to give full control to the owner of the S3 bucket that maps to the file NFS file share\.
+     + Choose **Give bucket owner full control** to give full control to the owner of the S3 bucket that maps to the file NFS/SMB file share\.
 For more information on using your file share to access objects in a bucket owned by another account, see [Using a File Share for Cross\-Account Access](#cross-account-access)\.
      + Choose **Enable requester pays** if you are using this file share on a bucket that requires the requester or reader instead of bucket owner to pay for access charges\.
 For more information, see [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html)\.
-   + For **Squash level**, choose the squash level setting you want for your file share, and then choose **Save**\.
+   + For **Squash level**, choose the squash level setting that you want for your NFS file share, and then choose **Save**\.
+**Note**
+You can choose a squash level setting for NFS file shares only\.
+SMB file shares don't use squash settings\.

      Possible values are the following:
      + **Root squash \(default\)** – Access for the remote superuser \(root\) is mapped to UID \(65534\) and GID \(65534\)\.
      + **No root squash** – The remote superuser \(root\) receives access as root\.
      + **All squash – **All user access is mapped to UID \(65534\) and GID \(65534\)\.